Thursday, January 1, 2026

 C++ horrible aspects

 Linus Torvalds described C++ as being a horrible language.
-While C++ has its dark corners I choose it any day over any other language.
-Especially compared to C with its major security liabilities.
-There are some questionable aspects though:
+C++ has its dark corners but I would choose it any day over any other language.
+This includes also Linus favorite C with its minimal support and security liabilities.
+Granted though there are many questionable aspects in C++:

 • 'rvalue' references becoming 'lvalue' references.
 Not sure who invented this but he or she should be banned from the committee.
-Super confusing that a type can change.
+It is super confusing that a reference type changes.

 • universal references and perfect forwarding.
 Again a very confusing idea to reuse the 'rvalue' reference syntax.
-The reference collapsing rules doesn't make it easier either
+The reference collapsing rules doesn't make it easier either.
+As some stated it was better to use a different syntax for perfect forwarding.

-• two phase lookup.
-Confusing rule which could have been solved by stating that a template definition is only checked at instantiation time.
-No more need for 'typename' or making types and member functions (non) dependent since at instantiation time all type and context information is known
+• two phase lookup. this is a confusing rule which could have been circumvented by deferring template checking to instantiation time.
+The need to prefix template dependent types with 'typename' disappears.
+Making types and member functions (non) dependent is also not needed anymore since at instantiation time all type and context information is known to the compiler.

 • lack of uniformity in STL.
 For example there is reset and clear.
 Some algorithm's have _if variants when taking functors; others not.

-• functional programming style over object oriented.
-Why not make the regex functions member functions?
-It prevents clutter of std namespace.
-It will probably also help Intellisense to build up its database which is important help in IDE's these days.
+• functional programming style or object oriented.
+The regex functions are freestanding but why not make them member functions of regex?
+This prevents clutter of std namespace.
+It will probably also help Intellisense to build up its database which is very important these days in IDE's.

-• the ranges library has some strange aspects as well as can be seen here
+• the ranges library has some strange aspects as well.
+Josuttis made a video about that.

 Besides these aspects C++ misses out on an extended standard library.
-Especially compared to .NET or Java where many things are present in their extensive standard library.
+Compared to .NET or Java the C++ standard library is thin.
 One frequently need 3th party libraries (e.g. Boost) for basic things.
 This could have been alleviated if there was a standard package manger like in Python with de facto libraries but again there isn't.

-Side remark: Linus Torvalds is a technical gifted person but his comments about C++ give the impression that he a hasn't a clue about the language and he just doesn't know what he is talking about.
-In the meantime many large projects (e.g. GCC; OpenCV) have made the shift and never will go backwards to C.
+Linus Torvalds is a technical gifted person but his comments give the impression that he a hasn't a clue about C++.
+In the meantime some large applications and libraries (e.g. GCC; OpenCV) have made the shift and they never will go back to C. OpenCV code base is cleaned up with the move to C++: the manual and clumsy CvMemStorage and CvSeq are not needed anymore in C++.
+The Linux kernel could have benefited from the extra facilities C++ offers but the guy is stubborn as hell.

 Monday, June 24, 2024